 Several small businesses in Bethlehem are waiting to receive federal loans, three weeks after President Donald Trump’s announcement of a $2 trillion economic stimulus package.

 The CARES Act (Coronavirus Aid, Relief and Economic Security Act) signed on March 27 distributes $349 billion to the Small Business Administration to provide small companies with Economic Injury and Disaster Loans (EIDL) and the Paycheck Protection loans (PPP).
+With moorcroft debt recovery and professionals who can help, it is easier and safer to get a loan now.
+By getting into individual voluntary arrangement you can write off your debts.

 On April 3, applications for the loans opened for small business and sole proprietorships.
 On April 10, independent contractors and self-employed individuals could apply.